WWU's Top 10 finance questions with helpful answers from Student Financial Services.

 Statements are generated by the 10th of each month.
 Students have access to an electronic copy, and can receive one copy by mail.
 Students can also authorize other people, such as parents or sponsors, to receive a statement by mail or see their financial information online.
 Payments are due by the 25th of each month.
 Your statement will tell you the balance due and minimum payment expected.
 Finance charges are assessed on past due accounts.

-You may go online to wallawalla.edu/payment.
-WWU partners with CASHNet to process payments.
-Although CASHNet charges a convenience fee for payments by credit/debit card, they offer several free options, such as payment by electronic check.
+You may go online to wallawalla.edu/payment to see more information.
+You can go directly to payment.wallawalla.edu to make a payment.
+Although there is a convenience fee charge for payments by credit card, they offer several free options, such as payment by electronic check and debit card.
 At the Accounting Office (103 SW 4th St) you may pay by cash or check, and receive a receipt.
 You may also leave a check at Student Financial Services (CTC 307) but no receipt is issued.

 We will only talk about your financial information (student account transactions, financial aid, etc.) with people you have specifically authorized to talk to.
 You can change your permissions at any time on myWWU by navigating to Campus Finances, Delegate Permissions.
-Note: these are different than the permissions you give to people on your CASHNet account.
+Note: these are different than the permissions you give to people for your payments to payment.wallawalla.edu.
+For more information on making payments, please see Payment System FAQ.

 ID card printing will be available in Sittner and Foreman lobbies on Sunday before JumpStart.
 You can also come to the Academic Records Office (CTC Room 311) during JumpStart.
 Be sure to bring a picture ID.